Frequently Asked Questions (FAQs)

 Is there are separate fee to join swim team or is it included in the pool membership fee?

-You may pay for swim team with your new pool membership or membership renewal or, if you prefer, you may pay at the Swim Team Informational Meeting held the first Sunday in May or the Welcome Banquet held the evening of Memorial Day.
+You may pay for swim team with your new pool membership or membership renewal or, if you prefer, you may pay at the Swim Team Kick Off Meetings held in May.

 How many practices a week must my child attend?